 - Please do not hesitate to ask our staff if you have any questions regarding our fee structure or would like to request any concessions.

 How do I set up my telephone or telehealth consultation?

 Prior to your consultation you will be sent detailed instructions about your

 2. For all clinic visits

-- Please cough or sneeze into your elbow, but ideally postpone your
+- Please cough or sneeze into your elbow, not hands

 3. If your doctor is in self-isolation you will be offered one of three options:

 - A telephone or telehealth consultation with that doctor